senseibence/discord-profanity-bot/README.md

 # Future Changes
 * Add "molasses" to the word whitelist
-* Smoother handling of character limit in stats command embedded message
+* Smoother handling of character limit in statistics command
-* Make regex algorithm less aggressive
+* Make regex algorithm encounter fewer false positives
+* Improve Privacy Policy and Terms of Service

 # Verification
 Bot officially Discord-verified as of July 5th, 2023!